Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "We run," was Kyoya's reply as he pushed her outside the door, just as the man fired his gun.

-Haruhi gave a yelp as the bullet hit the concrete just inches away from her heel.
+Haruhi yelped as the bullet hit the concrete just inches away from her heel.
 She glared at Kyoya as they ran, thinking that if they ever get away alive from this situation, she's going to kill him.
 And yes, she doesn't care if he's the son of a Mafia leader.
 Damn those rich arrogant bastards who got their money from illegal ventures.
 She's a lawyer and she can sue him and she's going to make sure he's going to stay in prison for a very long time.

 "Come back here," the man shouted as he fired again, missing her hair.